nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 These make sense as scheduling meetings with a client may sound like: *"Let's follow-up next week, 4:30pm?"*

 Similarly, we can achieve this by parsing these inputs based on the number of words it has.
-For natural language formats as you can from the [User Guide](https://ay2324s1-cs2103t-w09-2.github.io/tp/UserGuide.html#accepted-date-time-formats), has formats that correspond to the number of words (For example, 3 word date formats are in the formt of "in _ days/months/years").
+For natural language formats as you can see from the [User Guide](https://ay2324s1-cs2103t-w09-2.github.io/tp/UserGuide.html#accepted-date-time-formats), has formats that correspond to the number of words (For example, 3 word date formats are in the formt of "in _ days/months/years").
 Hence, we parsed these inputs using switch cases.

 To explain, we have described the implementation of one of methods that parse english date time formats, `parseThreeElementsEnglishDateFormat()` in the activity diagram below: